New? Here are the steps you can take to get your child involved with chess:

 1. Summer/Winter Camps

-There are three options for camps; Regular, Master, and Strategy.
+There are three options for camps; Regular, Master, and Strategy-Games.

 Regular Camp: we welcome any child of 5 years or older to our Regular Chess Camps.
 Prior chess knowledge is NOT required to attend the camp, we regurarly get absolute beginners, beginner and intermediate players at these camps.
 For more information on location, schedule, please click here.